John James (actor): Career

 James is a veteran of daytime soaps, first appearing in Search for Tomorrow in the late 1970s.
-In 1981, he won the role of Jeff Colby in Dynasty, appearing in the very first episode, "Oil", and remaining on the soap opera until the final episode, Catch 22 in 1989.
+In 1981, he won the role of Jeff Colby in Dynasty, appearing in the first episode, "Oil", and remaining on the prime time soap opera until the final episode, Catch 22 in 1989.
 James played the same role in The Colbys between 1985 and 1987, and one last time in the 1991 TV movie, Dynasty: The Reunion.

 James was nominated for a Golden Globe Award for his role in Dynasty in 1985 and appeared at the 1986 ceremony.
 The Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film went to Edward James Olmos.

 James returned to the genre playing Rick Decker on As the World Turns in 2003–2004.
 In May 2006, he was cast in the role of Dr. Jeff Martin (the first husband of Erica Kane played by series star Susan Lucci) on the ABC daytime soap opera All My Children.
 He began appearing the following month.
 On July 15, 2008, James returned to As the World Turns, reprising the role of demented Dr. Rick Decker.

 In film, James starred in Icebreaker (2000) with Sean Astin, Bruce Campbell, and Stacy Keach; in The Cursed aka Peril (2001) with Morgan Fairchild and Michael Pare; in Lightning: Fire from the Sky (2001) with Jesse Eisenberg, Stacy Keach and John Schneider and in Chronology (2015) with William Baldwin and Danny Trejo, all of which were directed by David Giancola.

 He produced and starred in Illegal Aliens (2007).
 In 2012, James starred in the Giancola documentary, Addicted to Fame (2012), about the making of their film Illegal Aliens.
 In 2016, James produced and starred in another Giancola film — the sci-fi action adventure, Axcellerator which reunited him with The Colbys co-star Maxwell Caulfield while James' daughter Laura played one of the roles.

 James has appeared on stage intermittently, from musicals for the producer John Kenley to a 1996 national tour of Dial 'M' for Murder with Roddy McDowall, to playing Captain Keller in Judson Theatre Company's The Miracle Worker in 2018.